All Episodes

 Let's go on.

-Now, you you said that you're soon going to release a study claiming to reveal the cause of autism.
+Now, you said that you're soon going to release a study claiming to reveal the cause of autism.

-Now, as you know, autism affects millions of children, so I guess you'd have the nation's top medical experts working on this.
+So I guess you'd have the nation's top medical experts working on this.

-Mr. Kennedy, you hired a man.
+Mr. Kennedy, you hired the manager.

 No.

-Is Mr. David Dyer working for HHS?
+Is Mr. David Geyer working for HHS?

 He's a contractor?